duld/learningGolang/notes.md

 These functions require great care to be used correctly.
 Except for special, low-level applications, synchronization is better done with channels or the facilities of the sync package.
 Share memory by communicating; don't communicate by sharing memory.

 Atomic allows us to precisely read and write to a location in memory.

+## Channels
+Channels are the pipes that connect concurrent goroutines.
+You can send values into channels from one goroutine and receive those values into another goroutine.

+By default sends and receives block until both the sender and reciver are ready.
+Receivers always block until there is data to recieve.
+If the channel is unbuffered, the sender blocks until the receiver has received the value.
+If the channel has a buffer, the sender bocks only until the value has been copied to the buffer; if the buffer is full, this means waiting until some receiver has retrieved a value.